HenryAWE/asbind20/doc/object_type.rst

         .method("void set(int arg)", &comp_helper::set, composite(offsetof(my_class, indirect)));

 .. note::
-   Currently, the composite methods only allow ``THISCALL`` calling convention.
-Besides, the generic wrapper doesn't support it.
+   The usage of the ``composite`` helper is :ref:`different <generic-composite>` when you want to create generic wrapper for composite methods

 Tips for Registering Methods
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~